Falaxir/kasm-registry/README.md

 Add a GUI to the ollama ai api, good for self hosting ai.

-You will need to edit the image if you want your custom endpoint api url, you can do that (directly on kasm)[https://kasmweb.com/docs/latest/guide/sessions.html]()
+If it doesn't display the gui (back screen), just right click ans select ollama-gui to display it

+You will need persistant storage to save your settings, i might need to fork the original repository to do some modifications (allow export/import text based instead of file based)

 Build process is very long, because it build the entire application (using tauri )